matthewfeickert-talks/reproducible-ml-for-scientists-with-pixi-scipy-2025/book/pixi.md

 - Isolated environments (no conflicts)

 **Cons:**
-- Risk of dependency conflicts between projects
+- You keep a mental model of what is installed in which environment
 - Harder to reproduce exact environments later

 :::